MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 ## Configure the AD FS Farm

-Once you have completed the previous section on each AD FS server, set the Azure tenant information using the [Set-AdfsAzureMfaTenant](/powershell/module/adfs/export-adfsauthenticationproviderconfigurationdata) cmdlet.
+Once you've completed the previous section on each AD FS server, set the Azure tenant information using the [Set-AdfsAzureMfaTenant](/powershell/module/adfs/export-adfsauthenticationproviderconfigurationdata) cmdlet.
 This cmdlet needs to be executed only once for an AD FS farm.

 Open a PowerShell prompt and enter your own *tenantId* with the [Set-AdfsAzureMfaTenant](/powershell/module/adfs/export-adfsauthenticationproviderconfigurationdata) cmdlet.
 For customers that use Microsoft Azure Government cloud, add the `-Environment USGov` parameter: